idaholab/fenix/doc/content/sqa/contributing.md

    cd ~/projects/fenix/doc && ./moosedocs.py build --serve
    ```

-1. Type `git status` to see the status of your branch. - that should show you the changed files and
+1. Type `git status` to see the status of your branch.
+That should show you the changed files and
    give you some commands to stage them.
 1. Once you are ready, perform